Adithya-Krishnan-ks/uniREWARDStm/README.md

 # UniRewards

 ## Overview
-UniRewards is a full-stack point-based marketplace system designed for universities.
+UniRewards is a point-based marketplace system designed for universities.
 It enables professors to reward students with points that can be used inside a digital marketplace.
-Students can transfer points to peers and participate in auctions to redeem rewards.
+Students can transfer points to peers and participate in auctions to redeem rewards.(This is base that could be designed as per users choice).
 The system implements role-based access control (RBAC) with separate workflows for students, professors, and administrators.

 ## Key Features